CU's rising tuition

 A boost in state funding this year allowed for a tuition increase that's small compared to recent years.
 Tuition increases have mostly hovered around 8 or 9 percent in the last 10 years, with the smallest coming in 2006-2007, at 2.4 percent, and the largest at 27.8 percent in 2005-2006.

-Gov. John Hickenlooper requested $100 million for higher education next year, which includes a $60 million increase for operating costs and $40 million for statewide financial aid.
+Gov. John Hickenlooper requested an additional $100 million for higher education next year, which includes a $60 million increase for operating costs and $40 million for statewide financial aid.
 That plan also includes a tuition increase cap of 6 percent for 2014-2015 and 2015-2016.

 Todd Saliman, CU's chief budget officer, said the long bill, which funds state government next year, is expected to go before the Legislature on Monday.